dannycab/stupidrss/README.md

 - Streamlined feed display on the home page
 - Working filter buttons for article management
 - Consistent UI styling and responsive design

+## Category Management

+**Organize Your Feeds**: StupidRSS now includes comprehensive category support:

+**Categories Overview** (`/categories`):
+- View all categories with recent articles (5 per category)
+- Filter by All, Unread, or Saved articles across categories
+- Click category names to view all articles in that category
+- Clean sidebar navigation for easy access to other sections

+**Individual Category Pages** (`/categories/{category}`):
+- Full article listings for specific categories
+- Same filtering options as main page (All, Unread, Saved)
+- Sidebar shows all feeds within that category
+- Maintains all read/save functionality from main page

+**Navigation Structure**:
+- **Main Page**: Full top navigation with Categories, Saved, Admin links
+- **Secondary Pages**: Clean header with sidebar navigation
+- **Consistent Experience**: Same functionality across all pages
+- **Responsive Design**: Adapts beautifully to all screen sizes

 ## API Endpoints